 - Quizzes There will be 6 quizzes over the course of the semester.
 These quizzes will generally take place at the beginning of class time each week and will cover the previous week's study materials.
 The quiz format will include multiple-choice, fill-in-the-blank, and short-answer-style questions.
 The purpose of these quizzes is to provide the students with regular graded feedback on their understanding of the course material and to prepare them for the exams.
 The quizzes also ensure a student's regular and on-time attendance for the weekly class time.
-The lowest quiz score for each student will be dropped. - Homework Homework will include weekly reading assignments as listed below.
-It will also require a personal project based on the life of a notable American Christian selected from the list that is printed below - Personal Project Steps for the personal project: - Step 1 (Done during the first class): Choose an historic figure from this list:
+The lowest quiz score for each student will be dropped. - Homework Homework will include weekly reading, writing, and final project steps.
+The reading will consist of biblical texts and assigned handouts related to the empires and cultures of the Old Testament.
+For each empire studied, you will write two paragraphs summarizing your personal insights regarding how the historical and cultural context of that empire can inform our understanding of Scripture and its connection to extrabiblical history and culture.
+The final project, which will take the form of a poster or replica artifact presentation, is broken down into steps assigned weekly.
+These steps are detailed below.